ixd-izmir/ixd3101f19/projects/p1_kiosk.md

 ### Phase 1: Planning
 The teams are asked to prepare their own plan including establishing the best methodology to resolve the project.
+The plan should incluede:
+- a gantt chart
+- team responsibility
+- milestones and deliverables
+- references of deliverable examples